 Travel Rewards

 For those who like to travel and want to maximize their credit card rewards, travel rewards can offer a lot of value, providing a simple way to earn free airline travel and hotel stays.
-And since the most basic travel rewards credit card will typically offer at least one point/mile per $1 — and frequently more — they can easily compete with the lower tiers of rewards for the Boscov's Credit Card.
+And since the most basic travel rewards credit card will typically offer at least one point/mile per $1 — and frequently more — they can easily compete with the lower tier rewards of the Boscov's Credit Card.

 Intro (Purchases)